arronz99/417project/README.md

 # 417project

 # Introduction
 The purpose of this report is to demonstrate the materials and knowledge that reflect the curriculum of Machine Learning and Pattern Classification (ESE417 FL2021) at Washington University in St. Louis.
-The curriculum covers to students a mathematical and practical unerstaning of machine learning; This paper examines the performance of **support vector machines** and **random forest classifiers**, two classification methods of machine learning that are covered in
+The curriculum provides a mathematical and practical understanding of machine learning.

+In order to demonstrate a thorough understanding of the material learned throughout the semester, this paper examines the performance of **support vector machines** and **random forest classifiers**; two classification methods that are covered in the class.
 ## Dataset Description
-The dataset being utilized is the red wine quality data set from the UCI Machine Learning Repository.
+The dataset being utilized is the red wine quality data set from the University of California, Irvine (UCI) Machine Learning Repository.
 This dataset consists of 1599 samples of red wine north from Portugal.

 Each sample consists of the target feature, the quality of the wine, rated from 3 to 8, and eleven other features;
 <ul>
   <li>Fixed Acidity</li>